Opsio - Cloud and AI Solutions

 What is the difference between cloud FinOps and FinOps?

-There is no practical difference.
-"FinOps" originated as shorthand for Cloud Financial Operations, so the terms are interchangeable.
-The FinOps Foundation's framework applies specifically to cloud and SaaS spend.
-Some practitioners extend FinOps thinking to data centers or software licensing, but the canonical definition centers on variable cloud consumption models.
+There is no practical difference β€” "FinOps" originated as shorthand for Cloud Financial Operations.
+The Foundation's framework applies specifically to cloud and SaaS spend on variable consumption models.

 What are the three pillars of FinOps?